-Unfortunately, many lenders will likely not have much incentive to transfer the student loan because these types of loans are typically not dischargeable.
+Moreover, many lenders will likely not have much incentive to transfer the student loan because these types of loans are typically not dischargeable.
 If the loan was transferred, the lender could potentially be at an increased risk if the person that the loan is being transferred to defaults on the loan at any point.

 Generally speaking, student loans usually aren’t put in someone else’s name aside from refinancing them into a new loan.
-In order to have the loan placed in someone else’s name, you likely would have to refinance it to another loan.
+In order to have the loan placed in someone else’s name, you would have to refinance it to another loan.
 If the new loan in the new person’s name is used to pay off the old loan, it will change the borrower and the terms of the loan.

 Can I transfer my loan to someone with bad credit?